ayu2805/CAS/README.md

    * yay
    * **xfce4**
    * some parts of xfce4-goodies
-   * few more necessary tools...(Read the "xfce" file for precise information)
+   * few more necessary tools...(Read the "ttpkg" file for precise information)